michael-collins/feeling-responsive/collections/_assignments/animating-with-drivers.md

 difficulty_level: advanced
 header_image: "/uploads/airline-chair-header-compressed.jpg"
 header:
-  image_fullwidth: "/uploads/banner-creatures-compressed.jpg"
+  image_fullwidth: "/uploads/ex-5-drivers-door-banner-compressed.jpg"
 accordion_mode: true
-published: false

 ---
 ## Instructions

-1. Watch the animation tutorials.
+1. Watch the tutorials for setting up drivers in Blender.
-2. Create a creature animation using only primitives inspired by [Evolved Virtual Creatures](https://www.youtube.com/watch?v=JBgG_VSP7f8).
-It must include the following:
-   * At least 2 creatures with at least 3 moving pieces appendages
-   * Camera movement
-   * Easing applied to keyframes of moving objects (non-linear tangents in graph editor)
-   * At least 10 seconds of animation at 24 frames per second (240 frames)
+2. Create a sci-fi door using drivers to automate animation for the door opening and closing.
+Add keyframe animation to a switch or object that triggers the door animation, built with drivers.
 3. To create a "playblast" animation, you can capture the animation directly from the viewport.
 To create a video of the viewport's animation, save the `.blend` file and set the render settings output folder to the project folder.
 Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
 4. Choose **View** ⟶ **Viewport Render Animation** to create the animation file.
 Check that the animation file was created.
 5. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-creatures.zip.**